As a result of participating in the Hazing Investigator Certification certification, participants will:

 All attendees will engage in a multi-module online course that provides a foundation framework for understanding hazing investigations.
 Attendees will proceed through this course at their own pace and have access for 90 days.

 Watch the discussion from the day-long virtual training.
 Learn from experts in the industry and dive deep into the material.
-Attendees will have access to a recording of Virtual Training for 90 days.
+Attendees will have 90 day access to a recording of our Virtual Training held in December 2020.

 Registration Fee: $1500